utilitywarehouse/wiresteward/README.md

 It is recommended that the agent is run as a systemd service.

 ### Running as systemd service
 The agent is designed to run as a systemd service.
-An example working service is shown below:
+An example working service is shown below.
+Typical location for user defined systemd service:
+`/etc/systemd/system/wiresteward.service`

 ```
 [Unit]